brandon-m-wang/cs198-75/src/ios-hw/hw5.md

       previously in that I'm now using a ForEach statement inside the list.
 I would recommend creating an array for each individual section and iterating through each section's array separately.
+  - type: ps
+    paragraph: "The code above looks like this:"
+  - type: ibs
+    imageblock: /assets/images/screen-shot-2022-03-12-at-4.38.57-am.png
+  - type: ps
+    paragraph: That's it for homework 5!!
+Great job for finishing :DD
 ---